 HOW NEGATIVE PARENTING IMPACTS CHILDREN

-Experts refer to negative parenting as any behaviour, attitude, or action by a parent that harms a child's physical, emotional, or psychological development.
-This can include neglecting a child's basic needs for food, shelter, and medical care, or failing to provide a safe and nurturing environment.
+This can include neglecting a child's basic needs for food, shelter, or medical care, or failing to provide a safe and nurturing environment.

 THREE WAYS NEGATIVE PARENTING IMPACTS CHILDREN